-Don't report a separate code for epidural nerve blocks (for example, 01967, 62311) or for the insertion of an epidural catheter (code 62318 or 62319, as appropriate).
-In this instance, a network physician cannot bill the patient separately for the labor epidural.
+Don't report a separate code for epidural nerve blocks (for example, 62311) or for the insertion of an epidural catheter (code 62318 or 62319, as appropriate).
+In this instance, a participating doctor cannot bill the patient separately for the labor epidural.